Kevin Thomson: Later career

 Thomson trained with Hibernian, one of his former clubs, in February 2013.
 A move appeared unlikely because Hibs had no spare budget to pay Thomson with, but he decided in March to forego any salary and signed with the club until the end of the 2012–13 season.
 Thomson made his second debut appearance for Hibs in a goalless draw against Hearts on 10 March.
 He agreed a new one-year contract with Hibs in July 2013.
 Thomson dropped out of the Hibs team after manager Pat Fenlon was replaced with Terry Butcher, and was made available for transfer in January 2014.
 Thomson was released by Hibs following their relegation to the Scottish Championship.

 Thomson signed for newly promoted Scottish Premiership club Dundee in May 2014.
 Shortly after his arrival he was appointed club captain by manager Paul Hartley.
 On 15 January 2016, Thomson left the club by mutual consent having made 38 appearances over 18 months for The Dee.

 On 22 January 2016, Thomson joined Hibernian for a third time, on a deal until the end of the 2015–16 season.
 He combined his playing duties with coaching the development squads under Eddie May and started the Scottish League Cup Final, which Hibs lost 2–1 to Ross County.

 After just six months back at Easter Road, Thomson signed for Tranent Juniors in June 2016, agreeing a two-year deal with the SJFA East Premier League side.
 In August 2016, he left Tranent with the club saying he couldn't combine playing for them with his media commitments.

 International career

 Thomson made his debut for Scotland in a goalless draw versus Northern Ireland on 20 August 2008.
 After a three-year absence, Thomson was recalled to the national squad in September 2013.

 Coaching

 Thomson worked with former club Rangers as a youth coach before being appointed as manager of Kelty Hearts on 28 May 2021, replacing former team-mate Barry Ferguson, who left Kelty to become manager of Alloa Athletic.
 Thomson guided Kelty to the 2021–22 Scottish League Two championship, before he resigned on 31 May 2022.

+He also runs a football academy, named The Kevin Thomson Academy, which he opened in 2016.